JNRowe/vim-configs/localcfg/gui_running.rst

     noremap <S-Insert> <MiddleMouse>
     noremap! <S-Insert> <MiddleMouse>

-Consolas is available on most of the systems I use, and feels reasonably nice.
-If :command:`gvim` starts supporting ligatures upstream or with a cleaner patch, then I’ll look for replacements.
+Consolas — or Inconsolata_ — are available on all of the systems I use, and *feel* really good.
+If :command:`gvim` starts supporting ligatures upstream or with a cleaner patch, then I’ll immediately look for replacements.

 ::